zkniebel/SitecoreDXG-Docs/getting-started/general-installation/install-rabbitmq.md

 Once you have finished configuring RabbitMQ you should have a working connection string, e.g.`"amqp://localhost"`.
 Be sure that you call the middleman with this connection string.

-Add a heartbeat parameter to the connection string to help keep the connection alive, e.g.`"amqp://localhost?heartbeat=60"`, and update your SitecoreDXG Generation Server's settings with the updated connection string value.
+Next, add a heartbeat parameter to the connection string, e.g.`"amqp://localhost?heartbeat=60"`, and update your SitecoreDXG Generation Server's `./settings.js` file with the updated connection string value.
+The heartbeat parameter will help to keep the connection alive.
 Note that you do not need to call the Middleman with the heartbeat parameter.

+Finally, after updating the settings, be sure to go into your Services manager \(type `services.msc` into the Windows _Start Menu_\), find the SitecoreDXG Generation Service in the list and restart it.